jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

 The `tty_write` and `n_tty_write` functions are part of a chain that best illustrates the layering from system call to device driver described earlier.
-The `write` system call will access the `write` file operation from the mini uart device file, implemented by `tty_write`.
+The `write` system call will access the `write` file operation from the mini UART device file, implemented by `tty_write`.

 The TTY module `tty_write` function:
 - Accepts a user space character buffer as input
-- Establishes a references to a `struct tty` from the `struct file`
+- Establishes a reference to a `struct tty` from the `struct file`
 - Establishes a reference to the line discipline object, `struct tty_ldisc` from the `struct tty`
 - Allocates a buffer of size `N_TTY_BUF_SIZE`
-- Iterates in chuncks of `N_TTY_BUF_SIZE` to
+- Iterates in chunks of `N_TTY_BUF_SIZE` to
-  - Copy the user space buffer into the kernel space buffer (see more below)
+  - Copy the user space buffer into a kernel space buffer (see more below)
   - Pass the kernel buffer along to the line discipline in `n_tty_write` (see more below)

-As part of the `tty_write` operation, the user space buffer is copied into a dynamically allocated kernel buffer, rather than passing the user buffer directly to the line discpline write function.
+As part of the `tty_write` operation, the user space buffer is copied into a dynamically allocated kernel buffer.
 It is standard practice to copy buffers from user space to kernel space in a controlled way.
-Blindly chasing unchecked userspace pointers is profane.
-The function to copy to and from user space are included from [include/cake/user.h](code0/include/cake/user/h):
+Blindly chasing unchecked user space pointers is profane.
+The functions to copy to and from user space are included from [include/cake/user.h](code0/include/cake/user/h):

 ```C
 static inline int outside_bounds(unsigned long cake, unsigned long user, unsigned long count)